-If you would like to apply for a school place under the medical/social criterion, you must supply details about the medical/social condition at the time of application and this must include written evidence from a GP/hospital consultant, clearly explaining why a place is required at one particular school and the difficulties that would be experienced by the child or the family were the child to attend any other school.
+If you would like to apply for a school place under the medical/social criterion, you must supply details about the medical/social condition at the time of application and it is strongly recommended that this includes written evidence from a GP/hospital consultant, clearly explaining why a place is required at one particular school and the difficulties that would be experienced by the child or the family were the child to attend any other school.
 A decision will be made by an admissions committee to determine whether the medical/social criterion should be applied.
 The decision will be based on the evidence of need, rather than a doctor's personal recommendation that a place is required at a particular school.